On nonlinear Markov processes in the sense of McKean: Introduction

+(of which \eqref{intro:DDSDE-N} is a special case) with one-dimensional time marginals given by these FPKE-solutions.
+Third, we shall apply this result to a large class of examples.
+Our longterm goal is to develop an as rich theory as in the linear case, where the correspondence between linear (i.e. classical) Markov processes and linear PDE theory has become a very versatile and important tool to solve problems about the linear PDE through its corresponding linear Markov process and vice versa.

-Our definition of a nonlinear Markov process is in the spirit of \cite{McKean1-classical}, but indeed more general since we allow a possibly restricted class $\Pscr_0 \subseteq \Pscr$ of initial data, see Definition \ref{def:NL-Markov-process} for details.
-This is of high relevance since then the theory can be applied to many more examples in which equation \eqref{intro:NLFPKE-Nemytskii} can only be solved for initial measures from a restricted class $\Pscr_0$, which is quite common for such nonlinear equations of Nemytskii-type.
-Furthermore, we show that with our definition the path laws $\mathbb{P}_{s,\zeta}$ of nonlinear Markov processes are still uniquely determined by a family of one-dimensional time marginals, more precisely by the one-dimensional time marginals of the regular conditional probabilities of $\mathbb{P}_{r,\mu^{s,\zeta}_r}[\, \cdot \,|\pi^r_r = y]$, $y \in \R^d$, $s\leq r$, cf. \eqref{eq:rcp-marginals} and Proposition \ref{prop:Markov-distr-from-marginals} below.
+Our definition of a nonlinear Markov process is in the spirit of \cite{McKean1-classical}, but more general since we allow a possibly restricted class $\Pscr_0 \subseteq \Pscr$ of initial data, see Definition \ref{def:NL-Markov-process} below.
+This is of high relevance since then our theory also applies to examples in which \eqref{intro:NLFPKE-Nemytskii} can only be solved for initial measures from a restricted class $\Pscr_0$, which is quite common for such nonlinear equations of Nemytskii-type.